priyankpatel40/next15-starter/README.md

-# Next Auth v5 and Next.js 15 - Comprehensive Enterprise ready Starter Kit with Typescript and Tailwind CSS
+# Next Auth v5 and Next.js 15 - Comprehensive Enterprise-ready Starter Kit with TypeScript and Tailwind CSS

 This repository serves as a robust starter kit for implementing advanced authentication features using Next Auth v5 within a Next.js 15 application.
-It is meticulously designed to enable developers to swiftly establish a secure and feature-rich authentication system for any enterprise software.
+It is meticulously designed to enable developers to swiftly establish a secure and feature-rich authentication system for enterprise-grade software.

 ## Table of Contents